nulllogicone/nulllogicone.net/NulllogiconeCore/NulllogiconeCore/README.md

 # Null Logic One

+The semantic API behind OLI-it, https://www.oli-it.com
+All Entitites with endpoints for html, json, and RDF

-This repository is a fork from an old OLI-it project in Azure DevOps.
+> This repository is a fork from an old OLI-it project in Azure DevOps.

 ## Goal